PhonologicalCorpusTools/SLPAA/docs/source/glossary.rst

 handshape
 ======
-holistic, pre-defined transcriptions for standard (phonological) handshapes
+Holistic description of a standard phonological handshape, e.g., the B handshape in ASL.
+In SLP-AA, there are 'pre-defined' handshapes whose full :ref:`hand_configuration` is already specified in the :ref:`hand_configuration_module`.

 .. _hand_configuration:

 hand configuration
 ======
-phonetic shapes of the hand coded in the hand configuration module
+Phonetic shapes of the hand coded in the :ref:`hand_configuration_module`.
+May include variation from a standard :ref:`handshape`.

 .. _lemma: